Water supply and sanitation in Ghana: Water use

-In 2000, total water withdrawal was 982 million m³, of which two-thirds were used for agricultural purposes.
-Another 10% was withdrawn for industry, leaving 24% or 235 million m³ for domestic use.
-Furthermore, 37,843 km^{3} are used for hydroelectricity generation at the Akosombo Dam each year.
+A solar-powered mechanized water borehole providing a modern water source for a community in Northern Region.

+Ghana's water resources are used across three main sectors: agriculture, domestic supply, and industrial and hydroelectric generation.
+According to FAO AQUASTAT data, agriculture accounts for the largest share of Ghana's freshwater withdrawals, consistent with broader patterns across sub-Saharan Africa where farming accounts for over 80% of water use on the continent.
+Domestic water use competes with rising demand from Ghana's expanding industrial sector and a population that has grown from approximately 19 million in 2000 to over 34 million by 2024.

+Hydroelectric power generation represents a critical dimension of Ghana's water use.
+The Akosombo Dam, also known as the Volta Dam, is a hydroelectric dam on the Volta River used to generate electricity for most of the 16 regions of Ghana and its neighbouring West African countries, including Togo and Benin.
+However, the dam's dual role as both a power source and flood management infrastructure creates significant tension.
+In September 2023, after heavy rainfall pushed water levels close to unsafe limits, the Volta River Authority opened the spill-gates to reduce pressure on the dam, and the resulting downstream flooding displaced more than 31,000 people.
+The dam's operational capacity was exceeded on account of rising water levels as a result of an increased rate of heavy rainfall, and the flooding severely affected communities in the North and Central Tongu districts including Mepe, Battor, Sogakope, Mafi, Adidome and Ada.

+The Volta River Authority was criticised for failing to maintain an unoccupied flood zone capable of absorbing excess water and for not providing communities with timely warnings to evacuate before the spillage.
+Historical records show the Akosombo Dam has been spilled previously in 1966, 1967, 1968, 1969, 1970, 1971, 1972, 1974, 1991, and 2010, indicating a recurring pattern of flood risk management challenges associated with the dam.

 History and recent developments

 Archaeological work in the house ruins of Begho (12th–19th century) have revealed the existence of cisterns which were on average, two meters deep.
 In 1817, Thomas Edward Bowdich documented upon the sanitation methods in the Ashanti Empire including the prevalence of latrines across the houses of Kumasi.

 What surprised me most... was the discovery that every house had its cloacae (latrine), besides the common ones for the lower orders without the town.
 They were generally situated under a small archway in the most retired angle of the building, but not unfrequently upstairs, within a separate room like a small closet where the large hollow pillar also assists to support the upper story: the holes are of small circumference, but dug to a surprising depth, and boiling water is daily poured down, which effectually prevents the least offence....